johnsantosDev/themovielovers-space/README.md

 ## Create your api key

-- Go to the https://www.omdbapi.com/ website and create an api key
+- Go to the https://www.omdbapi.com/ website and generate an idmb api key to be used with our requests
+- The requests looks like this : http://www.omdbapi.com/?apikey=[yourkey]&...
+- fill the form here : https://www.omdbapi.com/apikey.aspx, then copy the api key sent to your email.
 - Create a .env and add this line

 ```sh